meetuparchive/swarm-icons/README.md

 6. The PR will publish a `-beta` tag to npm

 #### Reviewing pull requests

 Use this handy checklist to review pull requests:

 - [ ] Was an icon deleted?
 If so, did we bump the _minor_ version in `Makefile`?
-- [ ] Was the entire `dist/` dir updated?
-If it was intentional, did we bump the _major_ version if icons were removed or renamed?
 - [ ] If the _major_ version was updated in `Makefile`, was this `README` updated with release notes?
 - [ ] Do generated file names in `dist/` match the name of the `.sketch` file committed?
 - [ ] Does the icon name make sense out of context, or is it ambiguous?
+- [ ] Do the generated distributions fit the criteria listed [here](https://github.com/meetup/swarm-icons/wiki/Reviewing-icon-pull-requests)?

 #### Releases
 This package uses semver versioning to tag releases, although the patch version